 That it is Prem, and not Poonam, who is tested is another reason I love this movie; see my commentary on it at Bollywood Rewatch 2: Vivah and India's Missing Daughters.

-Thanks to Rajshri Films, you can watch Vivah here, with English subtitles, for free.
+Thanks to Rajshri Films, you can watch Vivah on YouTube, with English subtitles (but at low resolution) for free.

 Next time: Krishna-heroes.